TouchScreen-BlueTooth-Machines/TouchOS-CE/README.md

 ## About
 TouchOS CE (Compact Edition) is the compact edition of TouchOS, optimized for smaller devices and embedded systems.
 It retains the key features of TouchOS while being resource-efficient for a wide range of applications.

+## License

+This product is licensed under the [Apache License 2.0](). © TouchScreen BlueTooth Machines Inc. 1986-2024.
+All rights reserved.